ChackDan/PStemp/Update-AzureRmServiceFabricDurability.md

 ```

 ## DESCRIPTION
-The **Update-AzureRmServiceFabricDurability** can update durability and SKU of the cluter
+Use **Update-AzureRmServiceFabricDurability** to update durability and SKU of a NodeType in a cluster.

 ## EXAMPLES